nickfinocchiaro/MowerCodingChallenge/README.md

 I then opted to use `Docker-Compose` to simplify building and running for the user requiring only one command to build and run the microservice.

 Furthermore, I added Kubernetes manifest to make it deployable to a Kubernetes cluster.

+Lastly, I integrated GitHub Actions CI with this project to do automated code linting with pylint, type checking with mypy, and run the unit test suite with pytest.
+Further integrations with the CI platform could include building and publishing the Docker containe, creating the Kubernetes cluster, and applying the k8s manifest to the cluster.
 ## Setup
 ### Docker Compose
 Follow the steps below to run the FastAPI microservice via Docker Compose: